SpitfireGG/HyprNix/README.md

 └── README.md             # This file!
 ```

-**NOTE** : I haven't written hyprland and other utilities configuration through nix, not all the people use nixos as dailky drivers, i have them inside the .config folder making it accessible for all types of users to use the configuration
+**NOTE** : I haven't written hyprland and other utilities configuration through nix, not all the people use nixos as daily drivers, I have configured them inside the .config folder like any other distros, to make it accessible for all types of users to use the configuration.

 **How it Works:**